jchwenger/BackwardPerplexity/README.md

 print(tokenized) # Get a tensor of ints shape [1, seq_len]
 print(toki.detokenize(tokenized)) # Detokenize a tensor of ints, prints "Hello, world!"
 ```

+Note: the scripts in `modules/tok_utils/` can, to some degree, be run independently, provided the path to the module folder is added to the PYTHONPATH: `PYTHONPATH="/path/to/modules:$PYTHONPATH" python modules/tok_utils/pt_to_h5.py --help`.

 ## Training